Crispy, juicy, delicious fried shrimp seasoned to perfection. The perfect appetizer for birthday and cocktail parties.

 Tips for best results:

-- Fry in batches: I know we have a propensity to want to rush things and fry at once, but if you can, fry them in batches.
-Frying too much at a time not only brings the temperature down but prevents getting crispy and frying quickly.
+- Fry in batches: Frying too much at a time not only brings the temperature down and creates moisture which prevents shrimp from getting crispy.

 - Set on cooling rack: Set your shrimp on a cooling rack so excess oil drips off.
 If you set it on a paper towel, the shrimp will absorb the oil, which may make it soft and soggy.